By Chris Lang

 Last week, Theo Yasause, the director of Papua New Guinea’s Office of Climate Change, was suspended while an internal investigation of the office is carried out, reports Australian Associated Press.
 For several weeks, the government of Papua New Guinea has been embroiled in a scandal over the issuance of a series of REDD credits, in the absence of any policy or legislation.
 Yasause denies having done anything wrong.

-Two journalists have been covering these REDD developments in Papua New Guinea: Natasha Loder is based in the UK and works for The Economist; and Ilya Gridneff, works for the Australian Associated Press in Port Moresby, PNG.
+Two journalists have been covering these REDD developments in Papua New Guinea: Natasha Loder, who is based in the UK and works for The Economist; and Ilya Gridneff, who works for the Australian Associated Press in Port Moresby, PNG.
 This post is an attempt to summarise their stories so far.
 Please visit their blogs for more information.
 Loder blogs on Overmatter: Leftovers from the science desk at The Economist and Gridneff on Papua News Guinea.

 The story broke on 4 June 2009, when Reuters reported “evidence of a multi-million-dollar offer of assistance from carbon brokers to a government agency, and confusion over whether offset sales were from valid projects.”
 The carbon brokers were Earth Sky and Climate Assist PNG and the government agency was the Office of Climate Change.